Double Chocolate Oatmeal Chocolate Chip Cookies

 Classic oatmeal chocolate chip cookies have been begging to go 100% chocolate and these double chocolate oatmeal chocolate chip cookies are the answer.
 Yum!

 To celebrate that I’m actually following through with the recipe, to celebrate (??) that school’s almost out for the summer, to celebrate the end of the rock pile in our driveway, to celebrate that my kids finally learned how to accurately sort the laundry, and mostly, to celebrate that these truly are some of the best cookies in the universe.

-I texted my cousin, Tami, the recipe for these cookies last week and she whole-heartedly agreed with me, so you don’t even have to take just my word for it (plus, she made them dairy- and egg-free for her daughter, so check the notes of the recipe for those adjustments).
+I texted my cousin, Tami, the recipe for these chocolate oatmeal chocolate chip cookies last week and she whole-heartedly agreed with me, so you don’t even have to take just my word for it.
+Plus, she made them dairy- and egg-free for her daughter, so check the notes of the recipe for those adjustments.

-My virtual friend, Karen, who sent me the recipe in the first place waxed so poetic about them in her email, I think I was in the kitchen making them within 12 minutes of reading her note and have since made them four times (and have a stash in the freezer, because, yes, I know firsthand that they are divine straight out of the freezer).
+My virtual friend, Karen, who sent me the recipe in the first place waxed so poetic about them in her email, I think I was in the kitchen making them within 12 minutes of reading her note.

-These cookies are incredible.
+These chocolate oatmeal chocolate chip cookies are incredible.
 Soft, chewy, ultra-chocolatey.
 I’m thinking classic oatmeal chocolate chip cookies were meant to be chocolate all the way through.

 Celebrate something (anything!) and make these today.
 You won’t regret it.

-- 1 cup (2 sticks, 8 ounces) butter, softened to room temperature
+- 1 cup (227 g) salted butter, softened to room temperature

 - 1 teaspoon vanilla extract